Facelift

 What Is Recovery from a Facelift Like?

 Most patients can return to work approximately two weeks after undergoing facelift surgery.
-The worst of the swelling and bruising should have subsided by this time, but improvement continues for up to 12 months following surgery.
+The worst of the swelling and bruising should have subsided by this time, but improvement should continue for up to 12 months following surgery.

 How Long Does a Facelift Last?